 The data of the Authoritarian Populism Index is the property of Timbro/Foundation for Free Enterprise.
-Anyone is free to access, use, modify and share the data.
+Anyone is free to access, use, modify (but not alter) and share the data.
 However, any use of the data must attribute Timbro in proximity to the charts and data.

 This report is an effort to present a comprehensive outlook on the growth of populism in European politics and includes all European consolidated democracies: thirty-three countries including the twenty-eight members of EU plus Iceland, Norway, Switzerland, Serbia and Montenegro.